SHAIKAMEERr/SHAIKAMEERr/README.md

-# 👋 Hi, I'm SHAIK AMEER!
+# 👋 Hi, I'm AMEER SHAIK !

 ## 🚀 About Me
 I'm a dedicated **Java Developer** with experience in designing and developing scalable, secure, and high-performance backend systems.
 I specialize in **Spring Boot, REST APIs, and Microservices** and have a strong foundation in **authentication, authorization, and role-based access control (RBAC).**